 - The process is straightforward and can be performed quickly.

-- The tool is built-in into Chrome and doesn’t require any additional software.
+- The tool is built into Chrome and doesn’t require any additional software.

 - Clearing the DNS cache using this feature may delete all the stored website domain name and IP address associations, which can result in slower website loading times for a short period while the browser rebuilds the cache.